ristep/rp-onlineStore-react-bulma/README.md

 # rp-onlineStore-react-bulma

-### Online Store Demo application
+### Online Store Demo SPA client application

-Created with react, redux, and bulma
+Created with react, redux, and bulma.

+Source code can be found [here](https://github.com/ristep/rp-onlineStore-react-bulma) on GitHub.

 ## ReadMe from create-react-app